wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/01-what-is-a-plugin.md

 # Developing WordPress plugins

+Welcome to the introduction to developing WordPress plugins.

-## What is a plugin
+## What is a plugin?

 A WordPress plugin is a package of code that can be installed on a WordPress website to add new features or functionality.

-Whereas themes are used to control the look and feel of a WordPress site, plugins are used to extend its functionality.
+Whereas themes are used to control the look and feel of a WordPress site, plugins are used to add to or extend it's functionality.

 ## Why use a plugin?